3009aksingh/Discussion-Forum/README.md

   </a>
 </p>

-> This question answer platform is a dynamic website , which simulates the basic functioning of the famous website Quora.
+> This question answer platform is a dynamic website , which simulates the basic functioning of the famous website Quora.Created an interactive web application which focuses on providing the most efficient way to solve your queries or solution using simple ways.
+Technologies used NodeJS, Express, EJS, MongoDB.
+Worked on CRUD API’s for MongoDB and connected them to EJS Frontend.
+Authenticated using login and registration forms,worked with cookies and session for ease in login management and realtime file sharing feature

 ### 🏠 [Homepage](https://discus-app.herokuapp.com/)